-As well as being a busy parent, in her spare time Mrs Sesli loves attending fitness classes, in particular Zumba and Body Combat.
+As well as being a busy parent to two teenagers, in her spare time Mrs Sesli loves attending fitness classes, in particular Zumba and Body Combat.
 She loves going to Cyprus in the summer, where she enjoys visiting her family as well as soaking up a few sun rays!

 When Mrs Barton is not working, she loves to be at home with her husband, two grown up children and the family dog rescued from Battersea.
 Mrs Barton enjoys reading, swimming, aerobic classes, cinema, going to the theatre, following West Ham and walking their family dog, all which keep her very busy.

 Mr Le Conte has worked at Midfield for the past twelve years and has been a committed member of the school staff, supporting the leadership team throughout a period of continued improvement.
 He is a passionate teacher who gets tremendous fulfillment from inspiring children to achieve their best in their learning.
 He has previously led literacy and P.E at the school.
 He lives with his partner and has two children and loves his family.
 Whenever possible he likes to take his family to his place of birth - Guernsey, to visit his parents and relax.
 In his spare time he enjoys playing tennis, racketball and golf.